What is histoplasmosis?

 How is histoplasmosis diagnosed?

 Among immunocompetent hosts in endemic areas, 95-99% of the primary infections are not recognized or detected.
 Because the symptoms of histoplasmosis are so similar to other diseases, the definitive diagnosis of histoplasmosis requires either isolated H. capsulatum from a clinical specimen or direct visualization of the yeast form in clinical specimens.
 These procedures may require invasive medical procedures to obtain sample tissues, and cultures may take up to six weeks to reveal fungal growth.
-In contrast, enzyme immunoassays (EIAs) are based on the detection of the H. capsulatum polysaccharide antigen in bodily fluids including urine and blood.
+In contrast, enzyme immunoassays (EIAs or ELISAs) are based on the detection of the H. capsulatum polysaccharide antigen in bodily fluids including urine and blood.
 Such tests provide rapid turnaround time and reasonable specificity and sensitivity and may be used to supplement culture and microscopic examination to diagnose histoplasmosis.

 1. Darling, S. A Protozoan General Infection Producing Pseudotubercules In the Lungs and Focal Necrosis In the Liver, Spleen, and Lymph Nodes.
 J. Am.
 Med.
 Association.
 1906, 46, 1283-1285.

 2. Manos, N.; Ferebee, S.; Kerschbaum, W. Geographic variation in the prevalence of histoplasmin sensitivity.
 Dis.
 Chest.
 1956, June, 29(6), 649-68.

 3. Wheat, J. Histoplasmosis: recognition and treatment.
 Clin.
 Infect.
 Dis.
 1994, 19 Suppl 1:S19-S27

 4. Haddad, N.; Powderly, W. The changing face of mycoses in patients with HIV/AIDS.
 The AIDS reader.
 2001, 11, 365-8, 75-8.